Applications for Funding

 2019 Certifications - this document is a “fillable” set of forms that will be completed for each applicant and applicant type.
 This document will be submitted electronically by the applicant along with the Application Forms and Budget.

-Official Documents - this is a list of documents required to be submitted with each application.
+2019 Official Documents and Policies - this is a list of documents required to be submitted with each application.
 This set of documents will determine eligibility of the applicant type.
 Missing or incomplete responses will disqualify the applicant entity and proposed program/project.
-The list is located on page 80 of the 2019 Instructions section.
+The list is located on page 83-84 of the 2019 Instructions section.